-As is well known it can be many years before incidents of abuse come to light.
-As such the following policy was drawn up and implemented from September 2007.
+As is well known, it can be many years before incidents of abuse come to light.
+As such the following policy was drawn up and implements from September 2007.

 - We will retain all documents relating to those people working with 0 18s, whether paid or unpaid, employees or voluntary workers, current or past members of Life Church Bath, indefinitely.
 This will include volunteer application forms; voluntary disclosure forms; references; all disclosure numbers and dates. - Team Rotas will be kept indefinitely.
-Team leaders will be responsible for recording who served on each week, both Christian name and surname, and for noting any changes to the rota - Registers of children / young people will be taken at each event and kept indefinitely.
-Registers must have the full date, including year, and the full name of children and full name of team attending - A record of what took place at any meeting or event will be kept indefinitely - A record of any allegation against a worker, whether substantiated or not will be kept indefinitely - We will keep medical forms and permission slips relating to an activity for a minimum period of 10 years - Records of accidents will be kept for 3 years or until the child reaches the age of 18, whichever is the longer.
+Team leaders will be responsible for recording who served on each week, both Christian name and surname, and for noting any changes to the rota.
+We have recently (2024) moved all team rotas to ChurchSuite meaning that all current and future rotas will now be archived electronically via ChurchSuite. - Registers of children / young people will be taken at each event and kept indefinitely.
+Registers must have the full date, including year, and the full name of children and full name of team attending - A record of what took place at any meeting or event will be kept indefinitely. - A record of any allegation against a worker, whether substantiated or not will be kept indefinitely. - We will keep medical forms and permission slips relating to an activity for a minimum period of 10 years. - Records of accidents will be kept for 3 years or until the child reaches the age of 18, whichever is the longer. - Under GDPR regulations the Safeguarding Coordinator along with the Safeguarding Team will make assessment on when it is appropriate to dispose of historical records.